GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 ## Our example app

-The above mentioned [example application](https://github.com/priitlatt/kotlin-tests) created for the purposes of this blog post is nothing else but yet another shopping list app.
+The above mentioned [example application](https://github.com/priitlatt/kotlin-tests) created for the purposes of this blog post is of course yet another stunning shopping list app.
 As expected, it is possible to add some items to the list and remove them from there as you wish.
 To add some spice into the mix and make things a little bit more __testable__, every item that is inserted to the list passes through a formatter that removes all excess whitespaces from the